Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Notation

 \section{Notation}

 In this paper, we denote: \begin{itemize} \item \textit{scalars} with lowercase non-bold letters (e.g. $u$); \item \textit{vectors} with lowercase bold letters (e.g. $\mathbf{u}$); \item \textit{matrices} with uppercase bold letters (e.g. $\mathbf{U}$); \item \textit{tensors} (that is, arrays with more than two dimensions) with bold italic fonts (e.g. $\tens{U}$). \end{itemize} A detailed description of the variables used in this paper is given in~\tablename~\ref{tab:notation}.
-In this work, the images are represented both in its classic form, as a 3-way tensor whose dimensions are its rows, columns and channels (e.g., $\tens{U}^{[x]}\in\mathbb{R}^{N_i \times N_j \times N_k}$) or in \textit{lexicographic order}, by column concatenation of the first two dimensions into one.
+In this work, the image samples are either organized in their classic form, as a 3-way tensor whose dimensions represent the rows, columns and channels (e.g., $\tens{U}^{[x]}\in\mathbb{R}^{N_i \times N_j \times N_k}$), or in \textit{lexicographic order}, where the first two dimensions of the classic form are concatenated into one.
 As both representations contain the same samples, we can switch from the first to the second form without any loss of information, and we denote this operation with $\lexi(\cdot)$ (e.g., $\mathbf{X}=\lexi\left(\tens{U}^{[x]}\right)$, where $\mathbf{X}\in\mathbb{R}^{N_i N_j \times N_k}$).

 When we select a generic $k$-th slice of the image, this is denoted with a subscribed index $k$, while the non-sliced dimensions are denoted with a colon (e.g., $\mathbf{U}^{[x]}_{::k}$ denotes the $k$-th band of $\tens{U}^{[x]}$).
 When confusion may arise, the subscribed indices are separated by a comma (e.g., $\mathbf{U}^{[x]}_{:,:,k}$ is equivalent to $\mathbf{U}^{[x]}_{::k}$).
 Once again, a more detailed description of such operations is shown in~\tablename~\ref{tab:notation}.